instacount/instacount-java-client/README.md

 Next, instantiate your client using the <b>InstacountClient.Builder</b>, like this:

     final Instacount client = Instacount.Builder.build(params);

+# Instacount Client on Google App Engine
+The Instacount client uses Square's [OKHttp](https://github.com/square/okhttp) client for actual HTTP calls to instacount.
+However, this library (as well as Apache's HTTP Client) is not supported in the Google App Engine runtime.
+If you're running the Instacount client inside of the Google App Engine runtime, then you'll want to leverage our App Engine client which uses Google's [URLFetch](https://cloud.google.com/appengine/docs/java/urlfetch/) service as the HTTP provider for the client.

+For more information about how to configure the Instacount client inside of Google App Engine, please see here.

 # More Examples
 For more examples of how to use the Instacount API Java client, see the unit